ArduPilot/ardupilot_wiki/common/source/docs/common-leddartech-leddarvu8-lidar.rst

 .. note::

-    Support for this sensor will be released with Copter-4.0.2
+    Support for this sensor was released with Copter-4.0.4

 Connecting to the Autopilot
 ---------------------------